Seven-Figure Dropshipper Paul Lee's Facebook Ads Formula

 Jessica: Oh, okay, so this is almost a show-reel of their work?

 Paul: Yeah.
-This one I’m not particularly too fancy of, let’s just see if they have any…
+This one I’m not particularly too fond of, let’s just see if they have any…

 Jessica: That one looks pretty cool, maybe.